-No, this is not about mails of the electronic sort.
+No, this is not about mail of the electronic sort.

-And yes, you do still need to physically mail items to friends and family within and also outside of SG.
-Here are the answers to all your queries about how to where to get your postage stamps, how use a First Local stamp, and more.
+And yes, you do still need to physically mail items to friends and family within as well as outside of SG.
+Here are the answers to all your queries about where to get your postage stamps, how use a First Local stamp, and more.

 You can order stamps at SG’s designated Public Postal licensee Singapore Post’s (SingPost) online store, that sells limited edition stamps, first day covers and other postal-related premiums.
 But if you need them stat, you can head down to SingPost’s post offices, or the authorised postal agencies listed here.

-Digitally printed stamps can also be bought at any one of the close to 290 self-service automated machines (SAM) kiosks found at shopping malls, Mass Rapid Transit (MRT) Stations and other convenient locations throughout Singapore, and at any time of the day.
+Digitally printed stamps can also be bought at any one of the close to 290 self-service automated machines (SAM) kiosks found at shopping malls, MRT stations and other convenient locations throughout Singapore, and at any time of the day.

 For a range of foreign stamps, commemorative editions and other special stamp sets, pop over to SingPost’s first Philatelic Store at the General Post Office (GPO), its one-stop shop for all philatelic products produced by the company that opened in October 2017.

 You can also obtain stamps at any of over 300 licensed vendors covering the island, although you might have to try your luck asking around in the nabe (try the mini-marts) as SingPost does not have an extensive list of these vendors.